Smart-greenhouse-for-IoT/SmartGreenhouse/README.md

 - The Thingspeak adaptor behaves as an MQTT subscriber that links the selected outputs to the cloud platform using REST Web Services.

-- The Greenhouse Air Control is a control strategy in charge of the air quality inside the Greenhouse, managing temperature and CO2.
-Based on the comparison between the measurements received from the Device Connector and the thresholds stored in the Greenhouse Catalog, it turns on the actuation fans system.
-In the first case, when receiving data, it works as an MQTT subscriber and in the second case, when sending actuation commands, it works as an MQTT publisher.
-It is also a REST Client getting information from the Greenhouse Catalog.

-- The Greenhouse Humidity Control is a control strategy that manages the humidity inside the Greenhouse.
-Based on the comparison between the measurements received from the Device Connector and the thresholds stored in the Greenhouse Catalog, it turns on the actuation vaporizers system.
-In the first case, when receiving data, it works as an MQTT subscriber and in the second case, when sending actuation commands, it works as an MQTT publisher.
-It is also a REST Client getting information from the Greenhouse Catalog.
+- The Greenhouse control is a control strategy in charge of:
+  - Temperature control
+  - Humidity Control
+  - CO2 level control

+  The strategy consist of a comparison between the values measured by the sensors, which are     sent by the device connector, and the thresholds in the Greenhouse Catalog.
+  When the thresholds are not respected the actuation starts.
+For temperature and CO2 level    the actuation consists of a fan system, while the humidity is controlled by a vaporizer system.
+  This microservices works as a MQTT publisher when sending actuations and as an subscriber when collecting data for comparison.
+  Finally, is a REST client getting information from the Greenhouse catalog.

 - The Plants Control is a control strategy that manages irrigation of each batch of pots of the Greenhouse independently.
 It receives the data from the Device Connector about the humidity